 5 Foods That Attract Mosquitos To You

-Most of us who have been outside at night in the warm summer months have seen it and perhaps even commented on it: Some people, for some reason, seem to attract mosquitos more than others.
+Most of us who have been outside at night in the warm summer months have seen it and perhaps even commented on it: Some people, for some reason, seem to attract mosquitos in Atlanta more than others.
 One or a few people in a group may be getting savaged by these little monsters while the others are sitting comfortably, relatively unscathed.
 Is there a reason for this, or is it just plain luck or lack thereof?
 Are you someone who believes that you’re always a big target for mosquitos when they strike?

 Bananas & Avocados

 Bananas and avocados are also two seasonal foods that people really enjoy, especially on a warm night.
 Who hasn’t had some type of salad or appetizer loaded with guacamole or diced avocado, and who doesn’t love a nice banana-based treat from time to time?
 It’s not just these two foods that attract mosquitos, it’s what they have in common.
 Both are rich in potassium.
-Consuming potassium leads to a production of lactic acid, which is also a known mosquito magnet.
+Consuming potassium leads to the production of lactic acid, which is also a known mosquito magnet.

 How many times during those outdoor meals in the summer have you found yourself diving into a big bowl of potato or tortilla chips over and over?
-While it’s a good way to enjoy dip and other tasty treats, it’s also a lot of exposure to one of the types of foods that attract mosquitos.
+While it’s a good way to enjoy a dip and other tasty treats, it’s also a lot of exposure to one of the types of foods that attract mosquitos.
 That’s because salty foods also increase the production of lactic acid, once again making you a big-time mosquito magnet.

 The list of foods that attract mosquitos almost reads like a list of foods that we enjoy during the summer, which is perhaps why they are so prevalent.
-Sugary foods will definitely make you a target for these flying critters, as the smell of the sugar permeates the air and attracts not only mosquitos, but other bugs.
+Sugary foods will definitely make you a target for these flying critters, as the smell of the sugar permeates the air and attracts not only mosquitos but other bugs.

 Do you remember as a kid, making a huge ice cream sundae and eating it outside to look at the stars?
 Do you remember being bitten constantly by mosquitos as it happened?
 If so, it’s because ice cream is one of those foods that attract mosquitos, and that’s because the dairy present in it also prompts the body to produce lactic acid.
 The sugary toppings are not much help, either.